datajerk/ctf-write-ups/auctf2020/house-of-madness/README.md

 The previous code will go back to `room4`, and since the global flag `unlockHiddenRoom4` is already set, "Enter something: " will prompt for the next attack.

-As before, `payload` starts out with 28 'A's, followed by a short ROP chain of 2 function calls, neither requirement arguments.
+As before, `payload` starts out with 28 `A`s, followed by a short ROP chain of 2 function calls, neither requirement arguments.

 Output: